JAAKKO AUTIO — SPATIAL LISTENING ARCHITECTURES

 During the installation of Re-Birth a suspension point gave way and I remained near the ceiling longer than planned, recalculating weight and tension.
 The geometry was precise.
 My confidence was not.

-Depth is not harmless.
+This shift is fragile.
 Practices that loosen the self also expose fear.
-Without ethical alignment, without something like steadiness or goodwill at the centre, intensity can destabilise rather than clarify.
+Without steadiness, intensity can destabilise.

-For this reason I no longer pursue peak states in the work.
-Wonder must be durable.
-It must survive silence, indifference and even the absence of reaction.
+I no longer pursue peak states in the work.

 The question is no longer “Who am I in this space?”